matthewzar/Public-Portfolio/README.md

 Please note that this a work in progress, living document, and is subject to daily change.

 ## Overview
-This repo is a means to showcase past work.
+This repo is an informal showcase of past work.
 Including everything from personal-repo-cross-references, to screenshots and descriptions of less public works.

-Most of the more polished (private) content here will be available to purchase on [Code Commissions](www.codecommissions.com), and 3rd party sites.
+Most of the education-focused material shown here will be available to purchase on [Code Commissions](www.codecommissions.com).
 In those cases, external links and screenshots will be provided.

 ## Mini Projects
 Mini projects are typically programs made for fun, or to learn/practice a very specific concept.
 Some entries are basically programming exercises from websites, others are more independent.